 Why do people say not to ask for a Court appointed lawyer?

 Public Defender’s often are often overworked and are less responsive than clients would like.
-This is especially true if the client is already in jail.
+This is especially true if the defendant is already in jail.
 Many public defenders’ have a heavy caseload that prevents them from dedicating as much time to each client as a private attorney.
 As in any profession, there are some who exceed expectations and some who fall short.
 The same is true of lawyers, both public and private.
-Also, since you don’t get to choose your appointed lawyer, there is a greater chance you will be assigned an attorney you do not like than if you choose your own attorney.
-Finally, as stated before you can always fire your court appointed attorney and hire your own.
+Also, since you don’t get to choose your appointed lawyer, there is a greater chance you will be assigned an attorney you do not like than if you choose your own.
+Finally, as stated above you can always fire your court appointed counsel and hire your own.

 How to get a court appointed lawyer in NC

 In North Carolina you can usually request a court appointed lawyer the first time you see a judge in criminal court or at your initial bond hearing.
 The judge will likely have you fill out a financial affidavit disclosing your income and assets and determine whether you can afford your own attorney based on the offense and your potential ability to hire your own counsel.

 Can I get a court appointed lawyer?

 Everyone is entitled to a court appointed lawyer if you are facing jail time an unable to afford your own attorney.
 This includes essentially any felony and serious misdemeanors.
 If you have no criminal history and are charged with a level 3 or level 2 misdemeanor such as simple possession of marijuana or trespassing you may not be eligible for a court appointed lawyer, but of course you can always hire your own attorney.
 Other instances where you may be entitled to a court appointed lawyer in NC include a motion for contempt or termination of your parental rights.

 Pros vs Cons of Public Defenders